hteumeuleu/caniemail/_features/html-meter.md

 	}
 }
 notes_by_num: {
 	"1": "Partial.
-Supported with Non Gmail Accounts only."
+Supported with non Google accounts only."
 }
 ---